Date and Place of Birth: December 13, 1924 Camden, South Carolina

 In 1942, at the age of 17, Doby won the Negro National League batting title with a .427 average.
 It was his first year in professional baseball as a second baseman with the Newark Eagles.

 Doby hit .325 with the Eagles in 1943 and entered military service at the end of the season.
 He served with the Navy at Great Lakes Naval Training Station in Illinois, where he played with the Negro baseball team.
-He was later stationed at Ulithi Atoll in the Pacific.
+He was also stationed at Camp Sam Roberts, California, Treasure Island and San Diego before reaching Ulithi Atoll in the Pacific.

 Doby was back with the Eagles in 1946, batting .360, helping the team to the Negro League World Series title, and attracting interest from major league scouts.
 Doby began 1947 with the Eagles but signed with the Cleveland Indians on July 2, 1947, the first African-American to play in the American League.
 That same year he also signed with the Patterson Panthers of the American Basketball League as the first African-American in that league.